 On 7 & 8 September, Jie Jiang will be attending a Joint UK/Japan workshop, titled: “Acceptability and Value of IoT in the Home” at the British Embassy in Tokyo.
 She’ll present a paper, titled: “Using IoT to study life at home“, sharing the lessons learned from designing, implementing and practising a sensor-based research strategy for the HomeSense field trial.

-Supported by funding from FCO, EPSRC and the PETRAS Internet of Things Research Hub, the workshop includes presentations intended to illuminate the challenges and provide insights into the acceptability and value of IoT in the context of the home.
+Supported by funding from FCO, EPSRC and the PETRAS Internet of Things Research Hub, the workshop includes presentations intended to illuminate the challenges and provide insights into the acceptability and value of IoT in the context of homes.

 Security, privacy, engagement and benefit

 Volunteer households have been fitted with multiple sensors, measuring light, sound, temperature, particulates, the proximity of objects/persons, and the electrical energy consumed.
 Household members were also given bluetooth-enabled wristbands to wear.

 During a three month period, the data from these sensors was logged at 5 second intervals, and for four days during the period, participants filed a time use diary.
 In addition, participants were interviewed twice.

 The presentation will cover four areas of concern about using sensors in research and for volunteers to live with sensors in their homes: